 Let’s not delay and learn about the appium automation tool in a step-by-step process.

 It can be defined as an open-source tool for all mobile application automation which was launched in 2012.
 With the help of appium automation, this automation can be done with ease

 This can be run on operating systems such as

 - Firefox OS

 It is cross-platformed as well.
 It means we can write tests on any platform using the same Application Programming Interface.
-Means we can write the test code in IOS and the same test can be used for windows phone, android app.
+This means we can write the test code in IOS, and the same test can be used for windows phone, android app.
 This, in turn, results in large re-usable code, which is time-saving.

 Let’s dive right in and know about appium.
 The most important aspect of appium is the client/server nature.
 Understanding appium can be understood easily by appium architecture.

 Server: When selenium RC is used, we will generally find out that appium works in a similar line to selenium server in selenium RC; it provides communication between mobile device and client.
 It is scripted in Node.js, so there is no need to install it again.